-Invoices are of various types depending on various parameters like customers delivery address, order amount, etc. With the help of this module, Invoices are created as per these standard order types – B2B, B2CS, B2CL, and Export.
+Invoices are of various types depending on various parameters like delivery address, order amount, etc. Although, this module creates invoices as per these standard order types – B2B, B2CS, B2CL, and Export.

 - B2B: It means Business to Business Invoice.
-These registered parties may be within state or outside state and should have VAT number.
+The registered parties may be within state or outside state and should have VAT number.

-- amount is less than 2,50,000 and client is from the different state.
+- The amount is less than 2,50,000 and client is from the different state.

-- amount is greater than 250000 and client is from the different state
+- The amount is greater than 250000 and client is from the different state

 - Export: It means sales outside the country.

-At the front end, a customer can also add his GSTIN number under “ADDRESSES” tab of “MY ACCOUNT” section.
+At the front end, a customer can also add his/her GSTIN number under the “Addresses” tab of the “My Account” section.

-When a customer clicks on ‘Add GSTIN’ button, a pop appears on the screen wherein he has to enter his GSTIN number and click on save.
+When a customer clicks on ‘Add GSTIN’ button, a pop appears on the screen.
+Now, a customer can enter his GSTIN number here and click on the save button.

-For a new address, a customer can add the GSTIN under “My Addresses” tab as shown below:
+For a new address, a customer can add the GSTIN under “My Addresses” tab in the manner shown below.

-A customer can add or update the GSTIN while placing an order under “Address” tab as shown below:
+A customer can also add or update the GSTIN while placing an order from the “Address” tab.

-Complete GST tax details will be shown in the Invoice.
-Check below screenshot of sample invoice format.
+Complete GST tax details is available in the Invoice.
+Below is the screenshot of sample GST invoice.

 Supported Framework Version - 1.7.x.x